wombleton/gitlaw-nz/acts/M/Marine Mammals Protection Act 1978.md

 ##### 25 Proceedings in respect of offences

-*   Despite anything to the contrary in [section 25][100] of the Criminal Procedure Act 2011, proceedings may be taken under this Act against any person for an offence committed at sea or beyond the outer limits of New Zealand fisheries waters at any time within 12 months from the date on which that person first lands in New Zealand after the commission of the offence or, for an offence committed in New Zealand, within 12 months after the date of the commission of the offence.
+*   Despite anything to the contrary in [section 25][106] of the Criminal Procedure Act 2011, proceedings may be taken under this Act against any person for an offence committed at sea or beyond the outer limits of New Zealand fisheries waters at any time within 12 months from the date on which that person first lands in New Zealand after the commission of the offence or, for an offence committed in New Zealand, within 12 months after the date of the commission of the offence.

-    Section 25: amended, on 1 July 2013, by [section 413][98] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 25: amended, on 1 July 2013, by [section 413][103] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 26 Defences in respect of certain offences

 *   (1) Where any person (not being a New Zealand citizen) is charged with any offence under this Act, it shall be a defence to the charge if the defendant proves that the act or omission constituting the offence took place beyond the outer limits of New Zealand fisheries waters or, not being an offence concerning the importing of any marine mammal or marine mammal product, relates only to marine mammals taken beyond those outer limits.

-    (2) Where any New Zealand citizen is charged with any offence under this Act, it shall be a defence to the charge if the defendant proves that the act or omission constituting the offence took place beyond the outer limits of New Zealand fisheries waters and did not contravene any international agreement to which effect had been given by regulations made under [section 28][37] or by any other enactment.
+    (2) Where any New Zealand citizen is charged with any offence under this Act, it shall be a defence to the charge if the defendant proves that the act or omission constituting the offence took place beyond the outer limits of New Zealand fisheries waters and did not contravene any international agreement to which effect had been given by regulations made under [section 28][39] or by any other enactment.

     (3) Where any person is charged with any offence under this Act, it shall be a defence to the charge if the defendant proves that the act or omission constituting the offence took place in circumstances of stress or emergency and was necessary for the preservation, protection, or maintenance of human life.

     (4) Where any person is charged with killing or injuring any marine mammal contrary to the provisions of this Act or any regulations made under it and the provisions of subsection (1) or subsection (2) or subsection (3) do not apply in the circumstances of the case, it shall be a defence to the charge if the defendant proves that the death of or injury to the marine mammal was accidental, or incidental, and that the requirements of [section 16][25] were complied with.

-    Section 26(4): amended, on 1 October 1996, by [section 316(1)][49] of the Fisheries Act 1996 (1996 No 88).
+    Section 26(4): amended, on 1 October 1996, by [section 316(1)][51] of the Fisheries Act 1996 (1996 No 88).

+##### 26A Sentence of community work

+*   A court may sentence any individual who commits an offence against this Act to a sentence of community work, and the provisions of [Part 2][107] of the Sentencing Act 2002 apply with all necessary modifications.

+    Section 26A: inserted, on 25 October 2013, by [section 43][108] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

 ##### 27 Liability for causing officer to incur expense